Tag Archives: Oliver

 Send us a message.

-Debunking the myth of gravity separator waste.
+Debunking the myth of industrial seed separation waste.

 In the realm of seed processing, when a plant manager reviews the efficiency report of their processing line, one figure often stands out like a blazing red warning signal—the waste production.
 Unfortunately, because the gravity is often the last in a processing line, the loss gets attributed to the gravity separator.
 This revelation often prompts emergency meetings to rectify these perceived “losses” in the production process.
-One of the suggested solutions involves fine-tuning the equipment, and in more extreme cases, the team considers taking the drastic step of removing the gravity separator from the processing line.
+One of the suggested solutions involves fine-tuning the equipment, and in more extreme cases, the team considers taking the drastic step of removing the gravity separator from the industrial seed separation processing line.
 They cast gravity separation as the villain in this scenario.

 It is undeniable that, sometimes, gravity separation equipment generates a significant amount of waste in the seed processing line.
 However, that doesn’t mean it’s the antagonist in this story.
 Incorporating a grain cleaner prior to gravity separation can significantly reduce this waste.